RetroAchievements/docs/docs/general/tutorials/turbo-button.md

 2. Controllers
 3. Autofire Controls tab

-Autofire can be assigned for any button in the current core.
+Autofire can be assigned to any button in the current core.

 Alternatively, a toggle style autofire button can be assigned under this menu: